Sitecore/Sitecore-Azure-Quickstart-Templates/Sitecore 8.2.1/xm/README.md

 | Parameter               | Description
 --------------------------|------------------------------------------------
 | sqlserverLogin          | The name of the administrator account for the newly created Azure SQL server.
 | sqlserverPassword       | The password for the administrator account for Azure SQL server.
 | sitecoreAdminPassword   | The new password for the Sitecore **admin** account.
-| cm.msdeploy.packageurl  | The blob storage url to a Sitecore XM Content Management Web Deploy package.
+| cmMsdeployPackageurl    | The blob storage url to a Sitecore XM Content Management Web Deploy package.
-| cd.msdeploy.packageurl  | The blob storage url to a Sitecore XM Content Delivery Web Deploy package.
+| cdMsdeployPackageurl    | The blob storage url to a Sitecore XM Content Delivery Web Deploy package.